When to Transfer: Adaptive Source Selection for Positive Transfer in Linear Models: Experiments

 \subsection{Real data benchmarks}

 We evaluate our method on two real-world regression datasets (Email, and Boston) against established baselines.
-We use four standard UCI datasets: Email (spam \vs ham from content and header features), and Boston (housing prices from $13$ neighborhood attributes).
-For each data set, we partition the samples into a \emph{target} task and a \emph{source} task via a clustering-based split (see \autoref{sec:supp_exp}), yielding related but non-identical tasks that reflect plausible business scenarios (customers partition).
-In each subset, we fit a ridge model using all available samples to obtain a proxy for the linear parameters \( \bm{\theta}_T^\star \) and \( \bm{\theta}_S^\star \).
-We vary the number of target samples \(n_T\) from \( 2 \; d \) to \( 500 \), with \( 2d \) the dimension of the feature vector, while fixing the pool of source samples at \(n_{\max}=1000\) (so \(n^\star \in \{0,\dots,1000\}\)).
-We keep \(\alpha=0.1\) and \(n_{\max}=1000\) for the experiment.
+For each data set, we partition the samples into a \emph{target} task and a \emph{source} task via a clustering-based split (see Appendix~\autoref{sec:supp_exp}), yielding related but non-identical tasks that reflect plausible business scenarios (customers partition).
+We vary the number of target samples \(n_T\) from \( 100 \) to \( 10000 \), while fixing the pool of source samples at \(n_{\max}=10000\) (so \(\wh{n} \in \{0,\dots,10000\}\)).
 In each run, we shuffle the training samples for both the target and the source datasets.
 Each experiment is repeated \(250\) times, and we report averages over runs.
-As in \autoref{subsec:simulation}, we compare against (i) target-only ridge, (ii) the data-enriched method of \citet{ChenOwenShi2014}, and (iii) the approach of \citet{obst2021transfer}.
-We complete the description of the data set in~\autoref{sec:supp_exp}.
+As in \autoref{subsec:simulation}, we compare against (i) target-only ridge, (ii) mixed-task ridge, (iii) the data-enriched method of \citet{ChenOwenShi2014}, (iv) the approach of \citet{obst2021transfer}, (v) the approach of \citet{zhang2026unified} and (vi) a hierarchical Bayesian ridge regression baseline.
+We complete the description of the data set in Appendix~\autoref{sec:supp_exp}.

-\autoref{fig:real_data_perf_exp} shows the predictive error for target-only ridge (dashed blue), \citet{obst2021transfer} (green), \citet{ChenOwenShi2014} (gray), and our approach (orange).
-Our approach is the only one that never underperforms the target-only ridge, confirming that it allows transfer only when beneficial.
-In contrast, \citet{ChenOwenShi2014,obst2021transfer} frequently yields negative transfer, while \citet{obst2021transfer} achieves performance similar to ours but without a guarantee against degradation.
-This overall confirms the good behavior of our approach in real case scenario.
+\autoref{fig:real_data_perf_exp} reports the test MSE for the same baselines and color code (except Oracle).
+Most approaches perform similarly, especially on the Email dataset; for the Boston dataset, they typically avoid the underperformance of Mixed but remain close to target-only.
+Overall, this suggests that when the linear assumption is misspecified, these methods yield limited improvements, but their main benefit is to prevent large degradations.